rfong/sustenance/food/coop_food.md

 start an amount of rice in the rice cooker, add a glob of coconut oil

-protein base:
-- saute julienned ginger and minced garlic
-- add high protein tofu, cut into little sticks or cubes
+protein base: high-protein (pre-pressed) tofu, cut into little sticks or triangles
-- add sauce.
-I usually do vegan oyster sauce if I can't think of something
+- if I'm feeling lazy: stirfry quickly in vegan oyster sauce
+- if I'm feeling spicy: tofu sticks with julienned ginger and thai chili paste
+- if I'm feeling crunchy: toasty tofu triangles with Taiwanese "pepper salt for fried chicken" seasoning (works best in cast iron with potato starch for extra crisp)

 veggies:
+- heat up a splash of neutral oil and a drizzle of sesame oil
-- saute julienned ginger
+- saute julienned ginger & optionally minced garlic if you have time
-- add chopped chinese veggies
+- add chopped chinese dark leafy greens; my favorites are chrysanthemum greens, on choy, yin choy. other solid options include bok choy, gai lan, spinach
+- (sometimes if I'm feeling purple I'll do purple cabbage lightly stir-fried with fennel seeds instead)

-serve with side of premade east asian pickles (I usually default to 福神漬, 柴漬け, pickled mustard greens, pickled ginger, or kimchi)
+serve with side/garnish of premade east asian pickles (I usually default to 福神漬, 柴漬け, pickled mustard greens, pickled ginger, or kimchi)

+### thai curry variant

+- use a can of coconut cream and a few stalks of smashed lemongrass when you make the rice
+- simmer the protein and veggies together in thai curry paste and more coconut cream with broth

 ## baked/roasted candy of the earth